BLCM/bl3mods/Apocalyptech/loot_changes/better_loot/README.md

 Changelog
 =========

+**v1.3.3** - May 3, 2021
+ * Guaranteed boss drop when you kill Ipswitch Dunne's Saurian (we had an invalid object path for that, previously)

 **v1.3.2** - Apr 23, 2021
  * Updated with extra drop sources added in GBX's 2021-04-22 hotfix (for DLC2 enemies)